s-rizvi/The-Open-Love-Letter-Project/README.md

 ## 🤝 Contributing

-It is my ambition to see this project become a series where other writers also emulate this style of Qur'anic poetry.
+It is my ambition to see this project become a series where other writers also emulate this style of Qur'anic poetry (Christians and Hindus, I'm looking at you as well 👀).
 If you wish to become a collaborator, contact me on Instagram [@openloveletterproject](https://www.instagram.com/openloveletterproject)

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.